NawinKumarSharma/Payment-app/README.md

    ```
    VITE_SERVER_URL = your-server-url
    ```
+Replace the backend endpoints to your own, mainly in Frontend/src/pages portion.

 3. **Install Dependencies**: Install dependencies in the `frontend` and `backend` folders using npm or yarn: